eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-05-26-release-process/README.md

 1. **`draft-release.yaml`**
-- **Trigger:** Should be started from the `HEAD` of `main` for an RC and the `HEAD` of a `release/*` branch to promote an RC to an official version or to create a bugfix
+- **Trigger:** Should be started from the `HEAD` of `main` for an RC and the `HEAD` of a `release/*` branch to promote an RC to an official version or to create a bugfix --> Should is ok, must is not!
 - **Inputs:**
-    1) Choice that will include `RC` (default), `bugfix`, `official release`.
+    1) Choice that will include `RC` (default), `bugfix`, `official release`. --> Should be the version string
 - **Actions:**
     1) Identify branch name basing on the input.
     2) Create a new `release/*` branch.
     3) Run `generate-and-check-dependencies` action in strict mode.
-    4) Run automated tests.
+    4) Run automated tests.  --> Can be postponed, but final things, like tags or main branch changes can only be done, if all release checks are through
-    5) Bump the project version in `gradle.properties` and the Helm chart version based on the workflow’s input parameter.
+    5) Bump the project version in `gradle.properties` and the Helm chart version based on the workflow’s input parameter. --> I would phrase this as Adapt the release version to the final version information, not bumping it

 2. **`release.yml`**
 - **Trigger:** Should be started from the `HEAD` of a `release/*` branch.
 - **Actions:**
-    1) Publish artifacts (Maven, Docker, Helm).
+    1) Publish artifacts (Maven, Docker, Helm). --> Run tests first and abort if not successful
     2) Create the Git tag for this release.
     3) Generate a GitHub Release entry.
     4) Publish the OpenAPI UI spec to GitHub Pages.
     5) Update release notes with a link to the Allure test-report.
     6) If the `official release`  released, make a changes on `main`:
        - Bump the project version in `gradle.properties` to the X.Y+1.0-SNAPSHOT.
-       - Update the Helm chart version with the X.Y.0 version.
+       - Update the Helm chart version with the X.Y.0 version. --> Isn't that X.Y+1.0?

 3. **New Action:** `update-version-and-charts`
     - Automates version update in `gradle.properties` and `Chart.yaml`